 RMU Movement Range Finder

 RMU Movement Range Finder is a tactical aid for the Rolemaster Unified (RMU) system that visualises movement for gridless, square, and hex maps.
-It calculates exactly how far a token can move based on their Base Movement Rate and the map's terrain, seamlessly routing around walls and obstacles.
-It also highlights the movement area using colour-graduated cells based on movement paces (Walk, Run, Sprint, etc.) to help determine pace penalties when moving while acting.
+It calculates exactly how far a token can move based on their Base Movement Rate and the map's layout, routeing around walls and obstacles, and moving up and down levels within scenes that have regions defined with the changeElevation behaviour.

 Rolemaster Unified does not currently have official rules for grid-based movement.
 To stay as true to "Rules As Written" as possible, the module calculates the exact distance between grid centres and displays any remaining movement in the outermost grid squares.

-Note: The module does not take into account a token's size, leaving it to each table to decide their own rules for squeezing through tight spaces.
+Note 2: Token size: The module does not take into account a token's size, leaving it to each table to decide their own rules for squeezing through tight spaces.

 How it works